-Notes to the Annual Report and Accounts on Form 20-F This PDF version of the Unilever Annual Report and Accounts 2006 on Form 20-F is an exact copy of the document filed with the SEC at www.sec.gov.
+Notes to the Annual Report and Accounts This PDF version of the Unilever Annual Report and Accounts 2006 is an exact copy of the document provided to Unilever's shareholders.

-Certain sections of the Unilever Annual Report and Accounts 2006 on Form 20-F have been audited.
-Sections that have been audited are set out on pages 70 to 140 and 147 to 148.
+Certain sections of the Unilever Annual Report and Accounts 2006 have been audited.
+Sections that have been audited are set out on pages 70 to 123, 129 to 130, 132 to 134 and 137 to 139.
 The auditable part of the report of the Remuneration Committee as set out on page 49 has also been audited.